billwanath-pal-learningmate/thecreativedev-katas/DataWarehouseForReport.md

 **Data Warehouse and Data Lake Architecture - Report Analytics**\
 \
-In architecture, We have a combination of a Data Lake and Data Warehouse to manage and analyze your data effectively.
+In architecture, We have a combination of a Data Lake and Data Warehouse to manage and analyze data effectively.
 Below, I've detailed the components and processes involved in ELTV (Extract, Load, Transform, and Visualize) approach.\
 \
 **Data Ingestion (Extract):**
 \